gsauthof/utility/README.md

 After that, you 'just' have to click a bunch of 'Add to Firefox' buttons and close some tabs.

+## hcheck

+The `hcheck` tool health-checks a command execution, i.e. it reports command forking and exit status to a [healthchecks.io][hcio] instance.

+Healthchecks.io is a notification service for monitoring periodic jobs.
+It's open-source and can be self-hosted, however there is also a public instance.
+An healthchecks instance basically pages you when a cron-job doesn't keep it's schedule or fails.
+In other words, it implements an external dead-man switch like monitoring approach.

+Example usage:

+    export hcheck_uuid=20fc5ce7-53f2-401f-a5ac-a0b5a718c5fc
+    hcheck /usr/local/bin/daily-backup.sh /home/juser

+As a results the healthchecks events log contains the (externally) measured script runtime and exit status for each command execution.
+Depending on the check's configuration, you get notified when the script runs too long or completely misses a schedule.

+For jobs that aren't 100 % silent even in the good case, you can combine `hcheck` with [`silence`](#silence), to avoid superfluous mails from the cron daemon.

+See also healthcheck.io's list of [similar tools](https://healthchecks.io/docs/resources/) (Section Command Runners, Shell Wrappers).

 ## Latest Kernel